darrylbartlett/configure-ad/README.md

 <br />

 <p>Go back to the domain controller.</p>
-<p>From the Start Menu, open Active Directory Users and Computers.</p>
+<p>From the Start Menu, open 'Active Directory Users and Computers'.</p>
 <p>Select the Computers container on the left of the screen.
 The Client computer should be there.</p>
 <p>
 <img src="https://github.com/darrylbartlett/configure-ad/assets/159499839/540c0c7c-681d-4254-9c0c-c6adc577edf0"/>